-LOLA, a subscription service for feminine hygiene products, was created by co-founders Jordana Kier and Alex Friedman as a solution the problem of unpreparedness.
+LOLA, a subscription service for feminine hygiene products, was created by Jordana Kier and Alex Friedman to fill a gap in the marketplace.

-A LOLA delivery comes in discreet boxes that contain 18 tampons, available in three different sizes (light, regular, super) consistent with industry standards.
+LOLA deliveries come in discreet boxes that contain 18 tampons, available in three sizes (light, regular, super) consistent with industry standards.

 “It was important to us to build our subscription model to be a service we would want to use ourselves, so we make it really easy to adjust, skip or cancel at any time,” Friedman said.

-LOLA sells products made from 100 percent cotton, hypoallergenic material that doesn’t contain any synthetics, chemicals or dyes.
+LOLA sells products made from 100% cotton, hypoallergenic material that doesn’t contain any synthetics, chemicals or dyes.
 Additionally, LOLA tampons are wrapped in BPA-free compact plastic applicators.
 This is an important selling point, since customers want sustainable products and packaging.

-The undergarments made by Thinx offer a new freedom that women may have never experienced: the ability to wear underwear during their menstrual cycles without traditional "protection."
+The undergarments made by Thinx offer a new freedom: the ability to wear underwear during menstrual cycles without the use of traditional hygiene products.

 According to the Thinx site, the top layer of the underwear fights bacteria and absorbs any liquid into the thin layer right beneath it, so you always stay dry.
 The product comes in a variety of styles and absorbency levels.

 Thinx, along with its partner organizations, seeks to create initiatives and programs to help women.
 For instance, Thinx worked with AFRIpads, which manufactures reusable cloth pads in Uganda.
 Local women are trained to sew and sell the products, empowering the women to become entrepreneurs.
 Additionally, local Ugandan girls can purchase the affordable pads, keeping these young students in school all month.

-Agrawal said her company has received customer testimonials from not only women with menstrual irregularities, but also handicapped women and transgender individuals who have greatly benefitted from Thinx's products.
+The company has received positive customer testimonials from women with menstrual irregularities, women with disabilities and transgender people.

-Natural Cycles is an app that monitors women's menstrual cycles.
-Its capabilities include telling you when you are fertile, ovulating, when your next period is due, when you are pregnant and about the progress of your pregnancy
+Natural Cycles is an app that monitors menstrual cycles.
+It can tell you when your next period is due, and when you are likely fertile, ovulating or pregnant.

-According to the site, women using the app are encouraged to enter their body temperature daily, or as often as possible, to determine ovulation and help identify the days you are fertile.
+According to the site, app users are encouraged to enter their body temperature daily, or as often as possible, to help identify fertile days and track ovulation.